CodeYourFuture/fundamentals-blockly/exercises/array_while_loops.md

 <ul id="list"></ul>
 ```

-1. As before, create an array called "fruits" of your favourite fruit inside an `at the start` block.
+1. As before, create an array called `fruits` of your favourite fruit inside an `at the start` block.

-We're going to use this array of "fruits" to build a HTML list.
+We're going to use this array of `fruits` to build a HTML list.

 Instead of the `for each item in array` block, we will use the `repeat while` block and the `... is empty` block together